 St. Mary’s Cathedral in Erfurt

 While in Erfurt, Germany, I spent an afternoon on a marvelous walking tour of the city.
-The guide pointed out an important work by Lucas Cranach the Elder inside the St. Mary’s Cathedral.
+The guide pointed out an important work by Cranach inside the St. Mary’s Cathedral.
 The Mystic Marriage of St. Catherine is a very popular motif in Christian art and we’ve seen it before on our travels.

 The premise is that St. Catherine, a virgin saint, is mystically wedded to the baby Jesus (which always kind of creeps me out when I see it).
 But Lucas Cranach’s painting is unusual in that it is a rare double wedding of both Saint Catherine of Siena and also Saint Catherine of Alexandria to the infant Jesus Christ.